platformsh/platformsh-docs/reference/services-yaml-solr.md

 ## Default

-When unspecified, our default configuration is based on what Drupal generally expects (the content is equivalent to the attached `config.tar.gz`).
+When unspecified, our default configuration is based on what Drupal generally expects.